particle-iot/docs/src/content/workshops/mesh-101-workshop/introduction.md

 # About This Workshop

-This workshop is sponsored and produced by [Particle](https:www.particle.io).
+This workshop is sponsored and produced by [Particle](https:www.particle.io) in collaboration with [Reflektor](https://www.reflektor.dk/).

 The workshop is a combination of presentations and 4 hands-on sessions described in this guide.